Main Walk: 17 km (10.6 miles). Four hours 20 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 8 hours.

 Walton on the Hill has a regular bus service (Metrobus 460) but there are none at Mogador, so you would need to call a taxi if you wanted to finish the walk after lunch there.

 Car drivers could manage the Main Walk by parking in Coulsdon and travelling to the start from Coulsdon South station, returning from Tattenham Corner or Tadworth to Coulsdon Town.
-The Circular Walk is simpler as there are free car parks on the edge of Epsom Downs.
+There are free car parks on the edge of Epsom Downs for the Circular Walk.

 Take the train nearest to 10:15 from Victoria (or a Thameslink station) to Merstham for the Main Walk, or from London Bridge to Tattenham Corner for the Circular Walk.

 The suggested lunchtime pub is The Sportsman (01737-246655) in Mogador, after 8 km (6¾ km on the Circular Walk, 4¼ km on the Short Circular Walk).
-This pub has a large beer garden and serves good home-cooked food, including a wide selection of burgers and ciabattas.
+It has a large beer garden and serves a good selection of freshly-cooked food, including burgers and pizzas.

 In a further 2½ km a later pub lunch is possible in Walton on the Hill, where the Blue Ball (01737-819003) re-opened as a Whiting & Hammond pub in 2015 after being closed for several years.
 The nearby Village Café (see below) does light lunches.